Starburst Galaxy

 • Data type: Specify a data type for the live table column.

-Themore_vertoptions menu in the header section includes a Reload detected columns option that lets you restore any altered field entries to the original inferred values.
+• Reload detected columns: This option lets you restore any altered field entries to the original inferred values.

 Use themore_vertoptions menu at the end of each row to add or remove columns.

-• The Record sample panel shows the JSON message sample used to generate the columns.
+The Record sample panel shows the JSON message sample used to generate the columns.
 You can manually enter a new JSON sample by clicking upload_2.
 Type or paste the new JSON sample in the text area then click Load sample.

-• The Table sample panel previews the mapped table.
+The Table sample panel previews the mapped table.

 Data ingest begins in approximately 1-2 minutes.
 You can run SELECT queries on the live table like you would on any other table.